Module B0_testing.Test

 val autorun : ?args:Arg.value list -> unit -> unit

-autorun () calls all the tests defined by test and test', possibly filtered by the command line.
-For the latter an argument value should be provided in args (defaults to []).
+autorun () calls all the tests defined by test and test', possibly filtered by the command line. args defines the value of test arguments.

 Stop, pass, skip and fail